AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 Conda Build
 ===========
-- In the cdi directory create "lib" and "include" directories.
+- In the cohere directory create "lib" and "include" directories.
 Copy content of <arrayfire installation directory>/lib64 to lib directory.
 Copy content of <arrayfire installation directory>/include to include directory.

 - Copy development scripts/files
 ::